zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 Where:

-- array - dynamic array reference to be deleted.
+- `array` - dynamic array reference to be deleted

 For Instance: